 My response starts with a challenge: How would you work with a client who presented with such a dilemma?
 Let’s look at what’s been done so far:

 It is unreasonable to believe that all doctors are unapproachable or uninterested in hearing from you.
 Many will be grateful to know that you are working with their client.
 Offer yourself as a resource to the doctor.
 Ask if they have concerns about the client’s medication use; often they will admit that they do have concerns and that they are clueless as to how to proceed.
 Of course, send a signed release from your client, perhaps with a note asking if you might arrange a time to call, before attempting to contact the practitioner.

 Anticipate that most prescribers want to do the right thing.
-Many are ill-equipped to have a conversation about the risks and benefits of opioid medications, let alone instructing a client on coming off medications.
+Many are ill-equipped to have a conversation about the risks and benefits of opiate medications, let alone instructing a client on coming off medications.
 It is common knowledge that it takes 5 minutes to say “yes” and 45 minutes to say “no” when it comes to prescribing medications.

 Saying no often leads to a conflict ridden conversation.
 You can be the facilitator of progress in the process of helping a doctor to impact their client’s behavior, through techniques including cognitive behavioral therapies, motivational interviewing and others.

 If the doctor will not discuss the case with you or, worse still, won’t call you back—what then?
 Do you simply give up?
 Would that be your advice to your client who was up against such an obstacle?